 The first and most important audio recordings should be on the lecterns.
 If there are multiple lecterns, each should have a recording device.
 The best quality recording would be a shotgun or condenser microphone attached to or right beside the lectern microphone.

 For a slight drop in audio quality, yet a more discreet look, a lavalier microphone can be attached to the lectern microphone.
 It is recommended that the tip of the microphone be placed right where the lectern microphone is to cut down on reverberation and to get as close as possible to the speakers mouth.

-This is why we have the second and third audio field recorders usually a venue speaker and connected to the venue sound system.
+The second and third audio field recorders usually are installed on the venue speakers and connected to the venue sound system.
+These can usually capture unexpected audio sources and microphones.
 If there is a sound engineer working at the funeral it is best to politely ask them to connect the field recorder up to the system and if possible to keep an eye on the levels.

 We still will monitor the levels as much as possible throughout the event yet when having 3 or more recorders running from different sources it gives excellent backup protection.
 We do suggest checking the multiple audio recorders throughout the event to check they are running and check the levels.
 A mobile monitoring app becomes very handy to monitor those levels.
 We suggest attaching a mobile to your video tripod / possibly to the camera hotshoe that shows audio levels.
 The Tascam Portacapture X8 has a mobile monitoring app that works very well.